More than 70,000 NRA members expected in Dallas for meeting

 BIG NAME SPEAKERS

-Trump will headline the group's leadership forum on Friday, making his fourth consecutive visit to the NRA meeting.
-He'll be joined by Vice President Mike Pence, Texas Gov. Greg Abbott and U.S. Sens.
+Trump headlined the group's leadership forum on Friday, making his fourth consecutive visit to the NRA meeting.
+He was joined by Vice President Mike Pence, Texas Gov. Greg Abbott and U.S. Sens.
 Ted Cruz and John Cornyn.

+"You give your time, your energy, your vote and your voice to stand strong for those sacred rights given to us by god, including the right to self-defense," Trump said in his speech.
+"And now, thanks to your activism and dedication, you have an administration fighting to protect your Second Amendment."

-NRA officials Wayne LaPierre, Chris Cox and Dana Loesch will be among the about a dozen speakers at the forum that's expected to last for about three hours.
-Also appearing will be Nebraska Gov. Pete Ricketts and U.S. Rep. Richard Hudson.
+NRA officials Wayne LaPierre, Chris Cox and Dana Loesch were among the about a dozen speakers at Friday's forum.

-YouTube personalities Diamond and Silk, who frequently appear on television to promote Trump, will be at the forum, as will Charlie Kirk, founder of Turning Point USA, a group that maintains a watchlist of professors it accuses of promoting "leftist propaganda," and Mark Geist, a Marine Corps veteran who survived the deadly 2012 attack on the American diplomatic consulate in Benghazi, Libya.
+The Texas man who grabbed his rifle and ran barefoot across the street to open fire on a gunman who slaughtered 26 people in a church in the small town of Sutherland Springs was honored at the annual meeting.
+Stephen Willeford told those gathered for the group's leadership forum, "I took care of my community on that day and I'd do it again."

 WHAT TO WATCH FOR